 How do I know if my computer has been hacked?

-Tip: Most computer problems are not caused by computer hackers, it is more common for a computer to be hijacked then hacked.
-It can be difficult to detect a hacker on a computer because nothing changes to help disguise the hack.
-Below are the most common things that change after a computer is hacked.
+Tip: Most computer problems are not caused by computer hackers.
+It is more common for a computer to be hijacked by a virus then to be hacked.
+It can be difficult to detect a hacker on a computer because the hacker will hide or disguise their actions.
+Below are the most common things that you may notice after a computer has been hacked.

 New programs installed